rng-guy/NFSMWBartender/README.md

 The **configuration (.ini) files** for this set are located in `scripts/BartenderSettings/Basic`.

 To **disable**..
-* ..a given feature of this set, either delete its parameter group or the file containing it.
+* ..a given customisation option, either delete its parameter group or the file containing it.
 * ..a given bug fix of this set, you must delete one or more specific configuration files.

 > [!IMPORTANT]